 Molecular Genetics Core Mission Statement

-The Molecular Genetics Service Core assists core investigators with routine molecular biology applications and all technologies associated with the production and maintenance of genetically altered mouse strains and recombinant DNA reagents.
+The Molecular Genetics Service Core assists core investigators with routine molecular biology applications.
 By centralizing labor-intensive tasks and providing easy access to gene engineering technologies at reduced costs, we remove the burden of setting up such technologies in individual laboratories.

 Eligibility